nuxeo-sandbox/nuxeo-translate/README.md

 ## About
 This plugin provides a service allowing text to be translated to/from English.

-To cite Google Natural Translate API documentation:
+To cite Google Translate API documentation:

 ## Usage